 In her 1990 book Education for Life: The Modern Learning Community, Annemarie Roeper shared her understanding of the obligation we have to our children; she wrote, “Humanity has made two promises to its children.
 The first is to prepare a world which accepts them and provides them with opportunities to grow and create in safety.
 The other is to help them develop their whole being to the fullest in every respect.
 Education is the vehicle through which we try to keep these promises.”

-I am grateful every day to be with you and a part of this community as we wade through a global pandemic and, simultaneously, a fight against racism, both attempting to engender distance and separation.
+I am grateful every day to be with you and a part of this community as we wade through a global health crisis and, simultaneously, a fight against racism, both attempting to engender distance and separation.
 The interdependent nature of the Roeper community means that we understand and embrace our responsibility to care for one another.
-As we prepare for our next and most unusual journey through the school calendar, we do so with the clarity that our community is strongest when we hold each other close and see the strength in being One Roeper.
+As we prepare for our next journey through the school calendar, we do so with the clarity that our community is strongest when we hold each other close and see the strength in being One Roeper.